 But just because such warfare is a war crime, it’s never safe to assume it won’t happen on the battlefield or as part of a terror operation.

 The Five MOPP Protection Levels

-MOPP levels are assigned in a fashion reminiscent of the post 9/11 threat condition levels you might remember being applied in the early months following the 9/11 attacks.
+MOPP levels are assigned reminiscent of the post-9/11 threat condition levels you might remember being applied in the early months following the 9/11 attacks.
 MOPP levels correspond both to the direct threat (or lack thereof) for an NBC attack as well as the level of protection troops need to employ to be safe from those threats.

 MOPP Level 0

 MOPP Zero is not indicative of “no threat at all” but rather the basic level of awareness required when operating in an environment where an enemy has, or potentially has, the ability to launch an NBC attack is possible.